-I’ll be giving you a walkthrough on the 3D Settings section on NVIDIA Control Panel.
-It is to show you how you can use your Control panel for smooth optimum performance, with these simple tweaks.
+I’ll be giving you a walkthrough of the 3D Settings section on the NVIDIA Control Panel.
+It is to show you how you can use your Control panel for smooth optimum performance with these simple tweaks.
 Gaming could be made to look dramatically better and run smoother on your PC — Control Panel to pay attention to.

 Basics on how to Optimize the NVIDIA Control Panel

-Before exploring the NVIDIA Control Panel, its best to ensure that the latest or most compatible version is what is installed on your PC.
-So you don’t encounter an “NVIDIA GeForce experience something went wrong” error message on your PC when launching the software.
-Once this has been checked, you can proceed to open the NVIDIA Control Panel in several ways.
+Before exploring the NVIDIA Control Panel, it’s best to ensure that the latest or most compatible version is what is installed on your PC so you don’t encounter an “NVIDIA GeForce experience something went wrong” error message on your PC when launching the software.
+Once this has been checked, you can open the NVIDIA Control Panel in several ways.

-You could either right-click on your PC and select “NVIDIA Control Panel” from the context menu; Open from inside the Window’s own Control Panel under the Personalization screen.
-Or; you could simply just type “NVIDIA” in Start Menu to search, and it’ll pop right up.
+You could right-click on your PC and select “NVIDIA Control Panel” from the context menu or open from inside the Window’s Control Panel under the Personalization screen.
+Or, you could type “NVIDIA” in the Start Menu to search, and it’ll pop right up.
 Learn how to resolve the NVIDIA control panel not opening an issue here.

 3D Settings: Manage 3D Settings

-The 3D settings: Manage 3D setting is the central part on the panel, and it comes with a ton of options.
-These option setting each have an evident effect on speed and quality for gaming.
+The 3D settings: Manage 3D setting is the central part on the panel, and it comes with many options.
+These option settings each have an evident effect on the speed and quality for gaming.
 I’ll be listing some of the options below: